mmikkel/Reasons-Craft/README.md

 ### What's a toggle field?

 A _toggle field_ in Reasons is a field that can be used to "toggle" another field (the _target field_) on or off (show or hide, as it were).
-This works by comparing the value of the toggle field declared inside the Field Layout Designer, to the current value of that same field when the content is edited.

-The following FieldTypes can be used as toggle fields:
+The following stock FieldTypes can be used as toggle fields:

 * Lightswitch
 * Dropdown